lenderpanel

 Recently asked questions about conveyancing in Chiswick

-Yesterday I discovered that there is a flying freehold element on a property I have offered on a fortnight ago in what should have been a simple, no chain conveyancing.
-Chiswick is the location of the property.
-Is there any guidance you can impart?
+Yesterday I discovered that there is a flying freehold element on a property I put an offer in two weeks back in what should have been a quick, chain free conveyancing.
+Chiswick is where the house is located.
+Can you shed any light on this issue?

-Flying freeholds in Chiswick are rare but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Chiswick you must be sure that your lawyer goes through the deeds diligently.
+Flying freeholds in Chiswick are unusual but are more likely to exist in relation to terraced houses.
+Even though you don't necessarily need a conveyancing solicitor in Chiswick you would need to get your solicitor to go through the deeds thoroughly.
 Your lender may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Chiswick may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Some of the more diligent conveyancing solicitors in Chiswick may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold residence.

 Last updated